What happens when a lease expires and how do you extend it?

 What happens if I don’t extend the leasehold term of my property?

-If you don’t extend the leasehold term, the value of the leasehold property will diminish and it may also become harder to sell or mortgage the property.
+If you don’t extend the leasehold term, the value of the leasehold property will fall and it may also become harder to sell or mortgage the property.
+This is particularly significant once the lease falls below 80 years, when extension costs increase.

 If the lease term expires completely, ownership will revert to the freeholder and you will lose the property.
 However, action to extend the lease is usually taken years before this situation arises.